MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Remove a direct membership rule from a device collection.

 ### [Remove-CMDeviceCollectionExcludeMembershipRule](Remove-CMDeviceCollectionExcludeMembershipRule.md)
-Removes an exclude membership rule from one or more device collection in the Configuration Manager hierarchy.
+Remove an exclude membership rule from a device collection.

 ### [Remove-CMDeviceCollectionIncludeMembershipRule](Remove-CMDeviceCollectionIncludeMembershipRule.md)
-Removes an Include Collections membership rule from a device collection.
+Remove an include membership rule from a device collection.

 ### [Remove-CMDeviceCollectionQueryMembershipRule](Remove-CMDeviceCollectionQueryMembershipRule.md)
-Removes a query membership rule from one or more device collection in the Configuration Manager hierarchy.
+Remove a query membership rule from a device collection.

 ### [Remove-CMDeviceCollectionVariable](Remove-CMDeviceCollectionVariable.md)
-Removes a device collection variable.
+Remove a device collection variable.

 ### [Remove-CMDeviceVariable](Remove-CMDeviceVariable.md)
 Removes a variable defined for a Configuration Manager device.